RinSnowMew/KittyBotArchive/README.md

 - `E621Limit <#>`: Sets the maximum number of images that are grabbed when searching E621.
 By default, `1`.

 ##### General Commands
-- `help`: Shows general help information about kittybot, displays the patreon
+- `help`: Shows general help information about kittybot and a small set of the commands.
-- `info`: Developer info for kittybot
+- `info`: Developer info for kittybot.
 - `boop <@user 1 ... @user n>`: Serves as a ping command of sorts!
 Also boops all `@users` specified in the command line.
 - `roll <number of dice>d<dice sides>`: Rolls n s-sided dice in `n`d`s` format.
 Limit of 100 dice, and 100 sides.
 - `choose <option 1, ..., option n>`: Kittybot will randomly choose an entry in a comma-separated list of choices.